Punzo/dcmjs/README.md

 Note: Be wary of `BREAKING_CHANGE` in commit message descriptions, as this can force a major version bump.

 Be sure to use lower case for the first letter of your semantic commit message, so use `fix` not `Fix` or `feat` not `Feat`.
+Be sure to not introduce white spaces in the commit type.
+Working example: fix(doc): ...

 Note: a new package version will be published only if the commit comes from a PR.